 “The journey of the sales is something I call the Hollywood Sales Method.
 It’s based on the idea of a 3-act play/film.
 And if you look at any sales call, especially inbound ones, they all follow the same 3-act structure.”

-“The first act is uncovering the lead’s problem, pain or desire.
-The second act is presenting your offer.
-The third act is overcoming resistance to the sale.”
+“The first act is Discover the Desire – uncovering the lead’s problem, pain or desire.
+The second act is Build the Belief – presenting your offer.
+The third act is Reframe the Resistance – helping them process their emotions and overcoming obstacles to the sale.”

 Mike goes on to teach me a concept he read in Breakthrough Advertising: Desire x Belief = Conviction

-“The job of uncovering the problem is to create desire.
-The job of presenting the offer is to create belief.
+“The job of discover the desire is to find what makes them really want it.
+The job of build the belief is to present the offer in a way that creates the feeling… “This is exactly what I need.”
 And then, what’s going to happen is they’re going to want it but there will be some normal feelings that come up.
 Like, for example, whenever you make a big change or commitment, it’s normal to be nervous.”

-“So, the job of overcoming resistance is to intensify that belief until the prospect reaches a point of conviction.
+“So, the job of reframing resistance is to help them process their emotions and navigate the logistical concerns.
 That’s when they buy.
-And the way you do this is by helping them label their feelings, process them, and guide them through the steps of making a decision.”
+And the way you do this is by labeling and normalizing their feelings, asking powerful questions, and guiding them through the steps of making a decision.”